 Homeowner Plan Pricing

-All homeowner plans come with a $75 service call fee.
+All homeowner plans come with a service call fee, from $75-100 depending on the plan.
 Plan pricing is on a per-month basis.
 We took a sampling of state pricing for single-family homes less than 5,000 square feet.

 Pricing for optional coverage listed by state.
 Optional coverage pricing in on a per-month basis.

-*First Class Upgrade adds coverage for some excluded items for basic and premier plans, as well as optional coverage.
+*First Class Upgrade adds coverage for some excluded items for the plans, as well as optional coverage.
 The upgrade includes clothes washer and dryer, trash compactor, dishwasher, smoke detectors, and more.
 A full list of additional coverage provided by the First Class Upgrade can be found here.

 Exclusions were obtained from a downloadable sample contract.